-In early Feb, I applied to 2 Principal Product Manager positions, both through friends currently at Amazon/AWS.
-(Referrals apparently always get looked at).
-Within 2 days, I got an email from both recruiters for an initial conversation (Day One Careers Note: if you want to maximise your chances of your resume getting selected for the interview, we highly recommend our Big Tech Resume Review service - performed by an Amazon recruiter).
+In early February, I applied to 2 Principal Product Manager positions through friends currently at Amazon/AWS.
+(Referrals always get looked at).
+Within two days, I got an email from both recruiters for an initial conversation.

 PS1 was phone only, although I am told both ought to have been video.
-In both cases, the interviewers were the hiring managers, and they were heads down, taking furious notes as I was speaking.
-I had also prepared 4-5 questions to ask each screener about the product, role, success factors.
-With 2 LP questions, though, there isn't that much time for follow-ups.
+In both cases, the interviewers were the hiring managers, who were heads down, taking furious notes as I spoke.
+I had also prepared 4-5 questions to ask each screener about the product, role, and success factors.
+With 2 LP questions, though, there isn't much time for follow-ups.
 (I wonder if I needed to pass both screens to move on to the loop, not sure.)

-3 weeks later was my virtual loop.
+Three weeks later was my virtual loop.
 The loopers were from both teams I had applied to (a "split-loop") plus a bar-raiser from a completely different team.
-I had the option to request that it be scheduled across 2 days, and I took it (I think it's easier for recruiters to schedule this way as well).
+I had the option to request that it be scheduled across two days, and I took it (I think it's easier for recruiters to plan this way as well).

-Needless to say, I spent a lot of time listening to DayOneCoach, getting an intuitive feel for the LPs rather than just the words.
-During my day job, I mentally started evaluating decisions in terms of LPs (although not saying them out loud!).
-I also read all of Bezos' shareholder letters, and it's powerfully inspiring stuff.
-I was quite concerned about not detecting which LP was being tested, but the verified examples by category (see DayOne blog) were beneficial.
+I spent a lot of time listening to DayOneCoach, getting an intuitive feel for the LPs rather than just the words.
+During my day job, I mentally started evaluating decisions regarding LPs (although not saying them out loud!).
+I also read Bezos' shareholder letters, which are powerfully inspiring.
+I was concerned about not detecting which LP was being tested, but the verified examples by category (see DayOne blog) were beneficial.
 Almost always, the keywords are straightforward.
-As with many others, I created a spreadsheet for each LP, with multiple career stories that fit each LP (some repetition), laid out in S-T-A-R-L (Lessons learned) columns.
+Like many others, I created a spreadsheet for each LP, with multiple career stories that fit each LP (some repetition), laid out in S-T-A-R-L (Lessons learned) columns.

 Pre-loop, I was required to complete a writing assignment, picking one of two prompts.
-I chose "What is the most inventive or innovative thing you've done?, respond as in an essay or business whitepaper" (the other was about judgement calls sans analysis).
-Essay and whitepaper are entirely different things, so I could only hope writing in first-person was OK.
-You submit this at least 2 days before the loop; earlier is better, gives loopers time to read (I've also heard only 1 looper; usually HM is responsible for evaluating the writing sample).
+I chose "What is the most inventive or innovative thing you've done? respond as in an essay or business whitepaper" (the other was about judgement calls sans analysis).
+But, of course, essay and whitepaper are entirely different things, so I could only hope writing in first-person was OK.
+You submit this at least two days before the loop; earlier is better; it gives loopers time to read (I've also heard only one looper; usually, HM is responsible for evaluating the writing sample).

-I took a couple of days off from work to prepare and the 2 loop days, mostly to keep my head clear.
+I took a few days off work to prepare and the two loop days, mainly to keep my head clear.
 I booked a room at a co-work space to avoid the distractions of being at home, even behind a closed door.
-I also lugged a proper monitor over to have my cheat sheet up on the screen and an external camera to offer an eye-level view.
+I also lugged a proper monitor over to have my cheat sheet on the screen and an external camera to offer an eye-level view.
 I used the centre's WiFi, but I also had set up a hotspot on my phone for emergencies (and needed it for a portion of one interview due to WiFi issues!).

 Most loopers tested on 2 LPs, the bar raiser had 3 (I think), and one of the HMs had only 1 (possibly because he was also reviewing the writing assignment).
-I thought the LPs that the interviewers covered in the screens were left out of the loop.
-Apart from the bar raiser, each looper also tests you on functional competencies (product management, think prioritization, trade-offs, managing tough stakeholders).
+I thought the LPs that the interviewers covered on the screens were left out of the loop.
+Apart from the bar raiser, each looper tests you on functional competencies (product management, think prioritization, trade-offs, managing demanding stakeholders).
 But they are not all cleanly separated into sections.

 The questions and follow-ups can take you well away from any script.
-For instance, most interviewers jumped in with follow-ups (sincere ones, not wanton disruption) right as I described the situation.
-Depending on the follow-up q, I found myself describing Actions before having explained Goals etc. In 2 of my interviews, the loopers were so curious about the technology/product they had numerous follow-ups, and I wasn't sure if I had hit the points I wanted to.
+For instance, as I described the situation, most interviewers jumped in with follow-ups (sincere ones, not wanton disruption).
+Depending on the follow-up q, I described Actions before explaining Goals, etc. In 2 of my interviews, the loopers were so curious about the technology/product they had numerous follow-ups, and I wasn't sure if I had hit the points I wanted to.

-After 2 interviews like this, I had decided to take a more proactive approach.
-So after I completed "S", I said something like ", so that's the background, next I want to talk about my vision, but any questions so far?"
+After two interviews like this, I decided to take a more proactive approach.
+So after I completed "S", I said something like ", so that's the background next; I want to talk about my vision, but any questions so far?"
 Even with follow-ups, it allowed both of us to remember where we had left off.
-I was also writing down every question, so at the end, I would look at the question to confirm I had answered it completely, and also check with the interviewer ("wow, that was an in-depth discussion, before wrapping let me quickly check I covered your question fully").
+I was also writing down every question, so at the end, I would look at the question to confirm I had answered it thoroughly and also check with the interviewer ("wow, that was an in-depth discussion, before wrapping, let me quickly check I covered your question fully").

-It's best to have several career examples and not recycle the same one (my recruiter said don't do it more than twice, so 3 times in all?).
-But sometimes, even if you have predetermined the story to use for a given LP, the way the question is phrased will lead your brain to the most natural pick, which may not be the one on your cheat sheet.
+It's best to have several career examples and not recycle the same one (my recruiter said don't do it more than twice, so three times in all?).
+But sometimes, even if you have predetermined the story to use for a given LP, how the question is phrased will lead your brain to the most natural pick, which may not be the one on your cheat sheet.
 So don't worry about diversifying explicitly.
-Instead, prepare a pool, and then respond naturally.
+Instead, prepare a pool and then respond naturally.

 Towards the end, you'll have a few minutes to ask questions.
-You'll know who the loopers are in advance, so look them up on LinkedIn etc. and prepare (specific) questions in advance relevant to them.
+You'll know who the loopers are in advance, so look them up on LinkedIn and prepare (specific) questions relevant to them.
 (I pulled out my notes, so they likely knew the q.s were prepared)

 Finally--and this might be most important--don't be a robot; it will make it tiring for you and tiresome for the looper.
-This is a lot of work for them as well, and they want you to succeed.
-Take the first 5-7 minutes to know the looper, use that LinkedId research.
+This is a lot of work for them, and they want you to succeed.
+Take the first 5-7 minutes to know the looper; use that LinkedId research.
 Even mid-way through, look at the camera, occasionally interact with a quick question ("oh, it's interesting you know XYZ tech, have you worked in this area?") but don't lose your place in the flow.

 Epilogue: 1.5 months after I applied, I heard both teams are interested (an "inclined loop"), and now they get to "sell" their teams to me.